The Healing Power of Creative and Experiential Therapies: An Interview with Kayla Karesh

 In contrast to short-term programs that encourage you to make sweeping changes in a very short time, BrightQuest allows you to deeply integrate new skills in sustainable ways.

-Creative and experiential therapies are a critical part of developing and embedding new skills by filling in crucial gaps.
+Creative and experiential therapy is a critical part of developing and embedding new skills by filling in crucial gaps.
 “These therapies connect dots on a level that we can’t do via talk therapy.
 They create sensory memories of overcoming obstacles, visual memories of looking at a situation differently.
 They even give smell memories of being near a horse.
 There’s something that happens on a really deep, somatic level that integrates with the work that we’re doing.”

 The changes produced by these therapeutic modalities can be profound.
 From improved social functioning to heightened self-esteem to better physical health, creative and experiential therapies expand your ability to heal and imagine a new future for yourself.
 “A lot of people struggle with believing they can meet these challenges initially,” Kayla explains.
 “Having an experience of doing something is so impactful in your thinking process about your own abilities.”